 - AT&T powers TrevorText and TrevorChat, The Trevor Project’s digital crisis counseling services for LGBTQ+ youth available 24/7.
-Our 2018 contribution of $1 million has helped the organization expand to serve more LGBTQ+ youth in crisis.
+We have contributed $1.7 Million since 2018, which has helped the organization modernize and transform their suicide prevention capabilities.
 Learn more at Thetrevorproject.org/247.

 - We have a strong partnership with GLAAD, the world’s leading LGBTQ+ media advocacy organization and sponsor its signature programs to promote positive inclusion and representation for LGBTQ+ people in media and entertainment.

 - The LEAGUE Foundation provides scholarships to LGBTQ+ college-bound high school seniors.

 - AT&T supports initiatives that promote safety and inclusion for LGBTQ+ youth, including The Trevor Project’s suicide prevention and crisis intervention services, HRC’s Time to THRIVE conference, GLSEN’s work to ensure a safe learning environment for all students, and the Tyler Clementi Foundation’s work with parents, educators, faith communities and employers to prevent bullying and build cultures of inclusion and acceptance.

 - Through funding and employee volunteering, AT&T supports various HIV/AIDS charities, including Broadway Cares/Equity Fights AIDS, SF AIDS Foundation, and AMFAR.